Copa Sudamericana: La Otra Mitad de La Gloria

-La Otra Mitad de La Gloria (The other half of glory) is a promotional Spanish phrase used in the context of winning or attempting on winning the Copa Sudamericana.
+La Otra Mitad de La Gloria (The other half of glory) is a promotional Spanish phrase used in the context of winning or attempting to win the Copa Sudamericana.
 It is a term widely used by Spanish-speaking media.
 The tournament itself has become highly regarded among its participants since its inception.
 In 2004, Cienciano's conquest of the trophy ignited a party across Peru.
 The Mexican football federation regards Pachuca's victory in 2006 as the most important title won by any Mexican club.

 Sponsorship

 Like the Copa Libertadores, the Copa Sudamericana was sponsored by a group of multinational corporations.
 Like the premier South American club football tournament forementioned, the competition used a single, main sponsor.
 The first major sponsor was Nissan Motors, who signed an 8-year contract with CONMEBOL in 2003.

-However, the competition has had many secondary sponsors that invest in the tournament as well.
-Many of these sponsors are nationally based but have expanded to other nations.
-Nike supplies the official match ball, as they do for all other CONMEBOL competitions.
-Embratel, a brand of Telmex, is the only telecommunications sponsor of the tournament.
 Individual clubs may wear jerseys with advertising, even if such sponsors conflict with those of the Copa Sudamericana.

+As of 2024, the sponsors of Copa Sudamericana are: